Definition

 Advantages and disadvantages of social media marketing

 Social media marketing has embedded itself into every organization's sales and marketing roadmap.
 It is an additional channel to distribute content and messaging to a significantly larger audience than a homegrown database of contacts.
+These efforts have advantages and disadvantages.

-Advantages of social media marketing
+Advantages of social media marketing include the following:

-• Increase website traffic.
+• Boosting website traffic.
 Social posts are a great way to drive traffic back to a brand website.
 Promoting blog content, landing page offers and more can entice users to click through and engage further with a brand.

-• Gain better insights.
+• Gaining better insights.
 Using the analytics and reporting features from each social media platform gives insight into who page followers are, what content they are interested in and how they like to engage with a brand.

-Disadvantages of social media marketing
+Disadvantages of social media marketing include:

 How to create a social media marketing strategy